dsavickij/unicorn-microservice-platform/README.md

 ```
 ### How service call is done?

-Unicorn microservice host to be able to call other microservice from Unicorn universe needs to consume `Unicorn.Core.Infrastructure.SDK.HostConfiguration` nuget pacakge and call `ApplyUnicornConfiguration` extension method on the host builder in `Program.cs`:
+Unicorn microservice host to be able to call other microservice from Unicorn universe needs to consume `Unicorn.Core.Infrastructure.SDK.HostConfiguration` nuget package and call `ApplyUnicornConfiguration` extension method on the host builder in `Program.cs`:

 ```c#
 builder.Host.ApplyUnicornConfiguration();